Tanwanth1101/portfolio/README.md

 # portfolio
-The Project Aim's to Develop a comprehensive portfolio website to showcase my professional skills, projects,  andachievements.
+The Project Aim's to Develop a comprehensive portfolio website to showcase my professional skills, projects,  and achievements.
 The website serves as an online presence and a dynamic platform to attract potential clients  and employers.